Supernovatux/supernovatux.github.io/README.md

 2. Rename it to `[username].github.io`.
 3. Start editing!

+The below stuff taken exactly as in [Cvless](https://github.com/piazzai/cvless)
 ## Usage

 Configuration primarily occurs in four files.
 First, `_config.yml`, which contains site variables such as title, tagline, url, and repository address, as well as the author's name and email address for inclusion in blog posts.
 You can also specify the path to an avatar for inclusion in the home (optional).